A Synergy Scoring Filter for Unsupervised Anomaly Detection with Noisy Data: Conclusions

 \section{Conclusions}

-This paper introduces SSFilter, which is the first method to apply sample-level filtering in noisy unsupervised anomaly detection.
-The advantage of this filtering approach is its high scalability.
-SSFilter not only achieves impressive performance in end-to-end fully unsupervised anomaly detection but also allows filtering of the entire dataset using a trained model, thus serving as a bridge between UAD and FUAD methods.
-We conducted extensive experiments to demonstrate the outstanding performance of our approach. \\ \textbf{limitations.} Despite SSFilter’s strong performance in noisy scenarios, its filtering mechanism discards some normal samples, causing a degree of performance degradation.
+This paper introduces SSFilter, the first method to apply sample-level filtering in noisy unsupervised anomaly detection.
+SSFilter integrates two complementary filtering mechanisms for robust noise reduction and can identify potential noise signals, providing valuable real-world supervision for unsupervised models.
+In addition to achieving strong performance in end-to-end fully unsupervised anomaly detection, SSFilter enables dataset-wide filtering using a trained model, effectively bridging the gap between UAD and FUAD methods.

+\textbf{limitations.} Despite SSFilter’s strong performance in noisy scenarios, its filtering mechanism discards some normal samples, causing a degree of performance degradation.
 Data-efficient unsupervised anomaly detection methods could improve our approach in future work. {

 }